· · · ·

 Onto Asheville for more leaf-peeping

 My favorite place to visit outside of Atlanta is Asheville.
-Every season is spectacular and it’s such a nice drive to get there.
-Winding roads lined with magnificent fall foliage makes this a perfect getaway trip from Atlanta.
+Every season is spectacular, and it’s such a nice drive to get there.
+Winding roads lined with magnificent fall foliage make this a perfect getaway trip from Atlanta.
 We have visited Asheville in the summer and fall.
-The Biltmore is a perfect place to enjoy leaf peeping before they start decorating for Christmas which is a huge tourist attraction in Asheville.
-The Christmas tree raising at the Biltmore is on November 4th.
+The Biltmore is an ideal place to enjoy leaf peeping before they start decorating for Christmas, a major tourist attraction in Asheville.
+The Christmas tree lighting at the Biltmore is on November 4th.

 Biltmore in the Fall